JosephLalli/phasing_T2T/README.md

       INFO/MERR>=30
 - exclude homoalellelic sites

       MAC==0
 - exclude variants with a high chance of being errors as predicted by computational modeling*

       INFO/NEGATIVE_TRAIN_SITE || INFO/VQSLOD<0

->      *Note: the SHAPEIT5 UK Biobank phasing paper excludes alternative alleles with AAscore < 0.5.
-This is a statistic produced by GraphTyper, which was not used to produce this daataset.
+Note: the SHAPEIT5 UK Biobank phasing paper excludes alternative alleles with AAscore < 0.5.
+This is a statistic produced by GraphTyper, which was not used to produce this dataset.
 The closest equivelent is the VQSLOD produced by Haplotype Caller.
 GraphTyper's AA score is simply the likelihood of an alternative allele truly being present in the dataset, so a cutoff of 0.5 is equivelent to 50% odds.
 Log odds of 1:1 is 0, so the VQSLOD log odds equivelent would be to exclude sites with a VQSLOD score of less than a cutoff of 0.

 <br>
 <br>